-Water and wastewater treatment from Membraflow
+Water and Wastewater Treatment by Membraflow

 - Sustainably clean

-- Scalable flexible
+- Scalable and flexible

-- Reliable filtering
+- Reliable filtration performance

-The solution: ceramic membrane filters
+The solution: ceramic membrane filtration

 - Robust & durable: Ceramic materials (Al₂O₃, ZrO₂, SiC) are resistant to temperature, chemicals and mechanical stress.